Nansess/BaldMan-LavaSrc/README.md

 ## Upcoming Plans

-- **Deezer ARL Support:** We're working on adding ARL support for Deezer, which will allow 1000kbps+ Playback, 320kbps, and the regular 120kbps
+- **Deezer ARL Support:** Im working on adding ARL support for Deezer, which will allow 1000kbps+ Playback, 320kbps, and the regular 120kbps

 ## Getting Started